sweet-tooth-clojure/todo-example/README.md

 1. Create event handlers and subscriptions that are common to all input components.
 I'll refer to these as _input options_.
 2. Modify input options according to an input's type as necessary.
 For example, with most inputs you display the current value by providing a `:value` key.
-With checkboxes and radio buttons, though you instead provide a `:checked` key.
+With checkboxes and radio buttons, though, you instead provide a `:checked` key.
 3. Pass the input options to the appropriate components. `:text`, `:password`, and `:number` input types can all be handled with a `[:input input-opts]` HTML element, but a `:select` needs special